 - Professional Portfolio: An organized collection of relevant documents and artifacts that present evidence of what the person has learned and accomplished. - Purpose: The professional portfolio extends beyond the professional resume by offering evidence of work ethic, professional qualifications, education, and experience. - Collecting Data: This is a continuous process, and the product reflects the professional's accomplishments including: activities, courses, pictures in workplace, school projects, training, certificates, papers, volunteer work, transcripts, résumé, formal evaluations, hobbies, training, lesson plans, community service projects, recommendations, and the like. - To Assemble: One option: Use a sturdy 3 ring binder with dividers and tabs (recommended colors: dark blue or black), clear sheet protectors, and high-quality paper for layout designs.
 Make sure it looks professional!

-Second option: In addition to hard-copy portfolios, many professionals compile online portfolios.
+Many professionals compile online portfolios to share with current and potential employers.
 There are a variety of venues for professional use.

 Sorting: